jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (4) Subpart 3 sets out several offence provisions.

 ### 14 Purpose of Part 2
-The purpose of this Part is to regulate an early childhood education system where all children are able to participate and receive a strong foundation for learning, positive well-being, and life outcomes by—
+The purpose of this Part is to regulate an early childhood education system to— (a) set and implement minimum standards to provide for quality early childhood education that allows all children to establish strong foundations for learning, well-being, and life outcomes; and
+  (b) support the choice of parents and caregivers to participate in the labour market.

+### 14A Objectives of Part 2
-  (a) setting standards to support quality provision and learning; and (b) supporting the health, safety, and well-being of children; and (c) enabling parental choice by providing for licensing and funding of different types of provision.
+The objectives of this Part are to support the purpose in section 14 by— (a) protecting the health, safety, and well-being of children receiving early childhood education; and (b) improving educational and developmental outcomes for those children; and (c) supporting accessibility and choice for parents and caregivers, including by providing for licensing and certification of different types of services and enabling their funding; and
+  (d) providing information to parents, caregivers, and others to improve knowledge about the quality of early childhood education, including to inform parental choice; and
+  (e) implementing a licensing and certification system that provides service providers, parents, and caregivers with certainty and clarity, as far as is reasonably practicable, regarding minimum standards for quality services.

 ### Subpart 1 — Licensing and certification